AvadEu/AvadEu/README.md

 - 👋 Hi, I’m @AvadEu
-- 👀 I’m interested in Fullstack web development
+- 👀 I’m interested in AI and Data Engineering
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning PostgreSQL
-- 💞️ I’m looking to collaborate on every interesting project
+- 💞️ I’m looking to collaborate on every interesting project related to Data Science
 - 📫 How to reach me ...

 <!---